krwilson32/docassemble-OutsideActivityMemo/README.md

 Version 3
 - Updates from project partner - remove conditional logic for supervision positions if they are in an approved category.

+Feedback has been incorporated and all issues have been resolved with the exception of enhancements which can be found in the issues log as well as below.

+### Future Enchancements
+- Collect approvals, denials and pending into a tracker and then use machine learning to see if certain things might be approved
+- automatic e-mails
+- automatic tracking
+- adding rideshare as approved category
+- potential board positions
 - Add rideshare

-Feedback has been incorporated and all issues have been resolved.